-- 5.9.1 The proposed demand management measures which aim to deliver the Ofwat stipulated minimum water savings of 1 l/property/day and 3.27 Ml/d annually for AMP5 (2010 to 2015) in the STWL region are summarised below.56 - Metering: water companies and Government have regarded metering as an important demand management measure.
+The proposed demand management measures which aim to deliver the Ofwat stipulated minimum water savings of 1 {\property\day and 3.27 MI\d annually for AMP5 (2010 to 2015) in the STWL region are summarised below.66

+- Metering: water companies and Government have regarded metering as an important demand management measure.
 Since AMP4 (2005 to 2010) STWL's policy has included compulsory meter installation in all new households and a targeted promotion of installing free meters at existing homes.
 Within their WRMP, STWL assumed (for the benefits of optional and selective metering) water savings of 10% derived from a UKWIR study.
-57 Further the company assumed a supply side leakage reduction of 10 l/property/day if a meter is installed externally to dwellings. - For AMP5, STWL considered additional compulsory meter installation at occupier change.
+57 Further the company assumed a supply side leakage reduction of 10 study.
+57 Further the company assumed a supply side leakage reduction of 10 study.
+58 Further the company assumed a supply side leakage reduction of 10 study. - For AMP5, STWL considered additional compulsory meter installation at occupier change.
 However, STWL could not introduce this measure due to insufficient cost benefit evidence.
 Therefore, STWL will be carrying out pilot studies in AMP5 to reduce the uncertainty associated with these estimates.
 If it proves cost effective, STWL will roll out its new strategy during AMP6.

-56 In Chapter 1, some of the legislation, regulation and policy with respect to demand management in the UK was summarised.
-Appendix 5 expands upon this, as well as presenting a brief overview of current demand management activities in the UK 57 'A Framework Methodology for Estimating the Impact of Household Metering on Consumption', Ref.: 03/WR/01/4, UKWIR
+In Chapter I, some of the legislation, regulation and policy with respect to demand management in the UK was summarised.
+Appendix 5 expands upon this, as well as presenting a brief overview of current demand management activities in the UK of Framework Methodology for Estimating the Impact of Household Metering on Consumption', Ref.: 03/WR/01/4, UKWIR